 Single Rooms/Staterooms and Sole Occupancy

 Those of you who are single travellers may feel that the cost of your holiday is higher than it should be.
 The reason for charging a supplement is that the accommodation price is based on a price per room while our holidays are sold per person, including flights and other elements.
 Therefore the per person price for a lone traveller can include the entire double room cost.
+There are no specific single staterooms, only our deluxe staterooms for sole occupancy.
 We do not make additional and excessive profits from these sales; the prices charged merely reflect the real cost to us.

 Ship, Resort and Hotel Facilities

-It is possible that some of the details may have changed since the brochures were printed.
+All facilities and experiences on ships are subject to change.
+It is possible that some of the details in this brochure may have changed since the brochure was printed.
 Errors may also occur.
+You will be informed of any changes to or errors in any of the relevant details when you book as part of our commitment to quality customer service.
 If you have already booked, we will do our best to tell you of any significant changes before your departure.
-Brochures are produced up to twelve months in advance and there may be occasions when an advertised facility or entertainment is not available or fully operational.
-Essential maintenance or cleaning, lack of support or demand may also effect the actual availability of particular activities or facilities; so can such things as local licensing laws, local authority or governmental restrictions.
+Brochures are produced up to 18 months in advance and there may be occasions when an advertised facility or entertainment is not available or fully operational.
+Essential maintenance or cleaning, lack of support or demand may also affect the actual availability of particular activities or facilities; so can such things as local licensing laws, local authority or governmental restrictions.
 An additional charge may be made for hotel facilities, such as minibars and safety deposit boxes.
+Please be aware that during local or national holidays or festivals abroad, certain attractions such as museums may be closed and sightseeing tours and shopping may be limited

 About Your Holiday Flight / Train Journey